wavy0/steamcmd/README.md

 # steamcmd

-Dockerfile that installs steamcmd & the dependencies.
+Dockerfile that installs a standard docker instance of ubuntu with steamcmd & the dependencies.

 To set up a container, just run this command: